odoldotol/PFA/README.md

 Here are three servers running. <br>
 The Market server focuses on updating and managing market data. <br>
 The Product server directly serves data. <br>
-The Market-Child is just a server dependent on the market server." <br>
+The Market-Child is just a server dependent on the market server. <br>

 - #### Product http://localhost:7001/docs
 - #### Market http://localhost:6001/docs